Uralkali seeking deals for potash, distribution network

 Uralkali, formed last year in a merger with fellow Russian potash producer Silvinit, primarily produces in Russia's Perm district, but it is looking around the world for potash assets, Baumgertner said.

-The Russian company is also interested in directly overseeing shipment of its fertiliser rather than hiring another company to do so.
+The Russian company is also interested in directly overseeing shipment of its fertilizer rather than hiring another company to do so.

 "It makes sense to consider whether some logistical and distribution assets can be acquired," Baumgertner said.
 "We're still waiting for the right moment."